 Check for Obstructions

 Use a flashlight to peer down into the sink opening of the disposal.
 You may be able to see the object jamming the impellers.
 If you see an obstruction, you can attempt to remove it by hand.
 Alternatively, you can use needle-nose pliers if you're uncomfortable with using your hand.
 (There's nothing sharp inside the disposer, including the impeller teeth, which are blunt metal.)

 Loosen the Jam

 Identify the hex socket on the center of the underside of the garbage disposal unit.
 It's inside a small, round hole in the motor housing.
 Insert the hex wrench into this socket, and then move the wrench back and forth to free the jam or confirm that the impellers are freed.
 This socket is connected directly to the impeller hub, and moving the wrench usually loosens whatever object is jamming the disposal.

 Plug the disposal back into the outlet, or switch the disposal's circuit breaker back on to restore power.

 Reset the Disposal

 Press the small reset button on the disposal unit; this is usually a red button located on the bottom of the unit.
 The reset button works like a circuit breaker that automatically trips to prevent the motor from overheating.
 Pressing the button resets the little internal breaker.

 Test the Disposal

 Run the cold water at the kitchen faucet, and then turn on the disposal.
 If it spins freely, you're done.
 If the motor hums but doesn't spin (and may shut itself off), it's probably still jammed.
 Repeat the same process to free the jam and reset the unit.
 If the motor won't turn on at all, it's likely that the disposal has burned out and needs to be replaced.

 Choosing a New Garbage Disposal

 If you feel that the old disposal was underpowered, step up to the next horsepower rating on the new unit.
 For most homes, however, a 3/8- or 1/2-horsepower motor offers plenty of power.
-Depending on the quality level of the unit, garbage disposals can be expected to last from 3 to 10 years, on average.
+Depending on the quality level of the unit, garbage disposals can be expected to last from three to 10 years, on average.